A model of strategic sustainable investment: Model formulation and main results

 Let $(\Omega, \mathcal{F}, \mathbb{F}, \mathbb{P})$ with $\mathbb F=(\mathcal{F}_t)_{t\ge 0}$ be a filtered probability space.
 Let $(B_t)_{t \geq 0}$ be a one-dimensional Brownian motion and let $\mathbb{E}[\cdot]$ denote the expectation under $\mathbb P$.
 We use the standard notations $\mathbb{R}\triangleq (-\infty,\infty)$ and $\mathbb{R}_+ \triangleq (0,\infty)$ and set $(z)^+=[z]^+ \triangleq \max(0,z)$.
 Finally, given a set $A\subseteq[0,\infty)\times\mathbb R_+$ we denote by $A^c$ its complement, by $\overline A$ its closure relative to $[0,\infty)\times\mathbb R_+$ and by $\partial A=\overline A\cap\overline{A^c}$ its boundary.

-{In our model, we consider a representative firm, which} produces a single good {and has a production capacity} denoted as $(X_t)_{t\ge 0}$.
-We assume that the firm generates a continuous stream of profits, which is proportional to its production capacity.
+In our model, we consider a representative firm, which produces a single good {and has a production capacity} denoted as $(X_t)_{t\ge 0}$.
+We assume that the firm generates a continuous stream of profits, which is proportional to its production capacity (this is consistent with the widely used AK-model in economics, where the output is equal to the product of capital and a constant productivity factor).
 Without loss of generality, we assume the proportionality factor to be equal to one, that is, we shall interchangeably refer to $X_t$ both as the production capacity and the instantaneous profit of the firm.

 The firm is privately owned by a pool of investors, described in our model as a single representative investor, who can inject funds directly into the company, increasing its production capacity and hence, its profit stream.
-The investor's decisions are guided by financial and environmental considerations.
-The financial performance of the firm is measured by a profit function applied to the production capacity process $(X_t)_{t\ge 0}$.
-The environmental performance is measured by the total expenditure $(R_t)_{t\ge 0}$, allocated by the firm towards emission reduction activities.
+The investor's decisions are guided by financial and environmental considerations. {The financial performance of the firm is measured by a profit function applied to the production capacity process $(X_t)_{t\ge 0}$.
+The environmental performance is measured by} the total expenditure $(R_t)_{t\ge 0}$, allocated by the firm towards emission reduction activities.
 While the actual emission reduction is not a linear function of abatement expenditure and typically has a concave profile determined by the marginal abatement cost (MAC) curve \cite{kesicki2012marginal}, the MAC curves are company-specific, difficult to estimate and have a number of other methodological drawbacks \cite{kesicki2012marginal}.
 The abatement expenditure, on the other hand, is less directly related to environmental impact of investments, but is easy to define, measure and compare to other financial quantities in the model.

 The problem is formulated as a stochastic differential game of optimal controls.
-In the absence of any intervention from either the firm or the investor, the dynamics of the production capacity process $(X_t)_{t\ge 0}$ is given by
+In the absence of any intervention from either the firm or the investor, the dynamics of the {production capacity} process $(X_t)_{t\ge 0}$ is given by

 where $\mu\in \mathbb{R}$ and $\sigma\in \mathbb{R}_+$ are model parameters.
 The investor picks a control from the class

 For $\nu\in\mathcal A_I$, the random variable $\nu_t$ corresponds to the total amount of investment that the investor has provided to the firm over the time interval $[0,t]$, where $\nu_0$ corresponds to the initial investment.
 We notice that investment may arrive with lump-sum payments, i.e., it may be $\Delta \nu_t\triangleq \nu_t-\nu_{t-}>0$ for $t>0$, and there is no cap on the investment rate (this corresponds to the situation of so-called {\em singular controls}).
 Any admissible control $\nu\in\mathcal A_I$ admits a decomposition $\nu_t=\nu^c_t+\sum_{s\le t}\Delta\nu_s$ in a continuous part plus a sum of jumps.